-This was potentially the most exciting guide we’ve ever compiled.
 We’re coffee enthusiasts—aren’t we all?
 Everybody loves a great cup of coffee, but seldom do we want to go the extra mile and do everything in our power to make that happen.
 That’s why the single-serve coffee industry will always be booming; the cost of convenience.
 If you’re looking to get perfect coffee without ever having to leave the house, you’ve come to the right place.
-It all starts with the grinds, so let’s walk through the best options available to you on the market today, and get grinding.
+It all starts with the grinds, so let’s walk through the best coffee grinders available to you on the market today.

 Over 12,000 customers can’t be wrong—Krups brings us one of the most simplistic and easy-to-use coffee grinders, with the widest array of options.
 Whether you want to go blade or burr, you’ve got options every which way you look.
 Krups took the time to listen to what we’ve all been looking for in a coffee grinder—options.
 You get a two-year warranty on the whole device, which says a lot about the quality of their stainless steel blades.

 You can use this as an all-purpose grinder.
 Grains, spices, herbs, and everything in between can all be ground to perfection.
 Grind the perfect amount of coffee for small batches, or get fine-diced spices to fill up your glass jars.
 Whichever way you use it, Krups electric coffee grinder brings you versatility at a completely killer price.
 Fine-tuned enough to be an espresso grinder, spice dicers, or anything you make it.

 2. JavaPresse Manual Coffee Grinder